anandrajaram21/anandrajaram21/README.md

 I am a student of Class 12 studying in Sri Kumaran Childrens Home - CBSE.
 I started programming at the age of 14, and have loved it ever since.
 The first language i ever learnt was Java, after which my focus shifted primarily to Python and JavaScript.

 I absolutely love anything related to cybersecurity and pentesting.
-The feeling of pwning a system is priceless.
+The feeling you get when you finally pwn a system is priceless.
 I also love containers, virtualization, Docker and Kubernetes.
 I am an avid open source geek, and absolutely love FOSS.

 I am experienced in deploying highly scalable and resilient web applications to various cloud computing services like Google Cloud Platform, and Amazon Web Services.